Maang Bharo Sajana: Plot

-One day on a picnic with many children and their mothers, Sita met Radha, who saved baby Shaam from drowning in the swimming pool.
+One day, on a picnic with many children and their mothers, Sita met Radha, who saved baby Shaam from drowning in the swimming pool.
 They became friends.
 One day, Ram learned that Radha became pregnant, leaving Ram in a predicament.
 He tries to talk to Sita but fails.
-Meanwhile, Sita meets Radha in a sari store and Radha invites her to her home.
-Sita and Radha exchange notes about their husbands.
+Meanwhile, Sita meets Radha in a sari store, and Radha invites her to her home—Sita and Radha exchange notes about their husbands.
 After Radha's baby boy is born, Sita comes to Radha's home to take her for the Karva Chauth puja.
-Then Sita names the baby boy Chander Kumar (Chandru).
+Then Sita names the baby boy Chander Kumar (Chandu).
 After the puja, Sita takes Radha to her home to meet her husband and learns that Radha and her husband are not married due to the husband's problems.
-Them Ram enters and on seeing Ram, Radha leaves the scene silently.
+Them Ram enters, and on seeing Ram, Radha leaves the scene silently.
 Sita takes up Radha's case and has Ram promise to get Radha justice from her husband.
 Ram goes to Radha's home and finds her packing up to leave after being betrayed by Ram.
 He then explains the whole story to her and promises to find a solution.
-The baby Chandru has a fever, so Ram and Radha take him to the hospital.
+The baby Chandu has a fever, so Ram and Radha take him to the hospital.
 Sita's mother sees the two of them leaving the hospital with the baby and tells Sita that Ram is the father of Radha's baby.
 Sita believes her and goes to Radha's home to offer her money to get out of Ram's life, calling her a "whore".
 Sita also tells her that one of them must die, so if Radha is not gone by the morning, Sita will kill herself.
-Ram comes to Radha's home and she tells him to go to Sita and pacify her, telling Sita that Radha is not a whore.
-Ram goes to Sita and tells her the whole story, clarifying that he was in love with Radha before he married Sita and he can't leave either of them, since they are both his loves.
+Ram comes to Radha's home, and she tells him to go to Sita and soothe her, telling Sita that Radha is not a whore.
+Ram tells Sita the whole story, clarifying that he was in love with Radha before he married Sita, and he can't leave either of them since they are both his loves.
 He tells Sita to take a call on the situation.
 Sita decides to accept Radha.
-On reaching Radha's home, Ram and Sita find that Radha has taken poison and Sita makes Ram fill Radha's Maang with red Sindoor from Sita's box.
-Radha receives a promise from Sita to bring up baby Chandru as her son.
-After Ram has finished telling his story, Dr. Sinha and his wife apologize to Ram and Sita, for the accusations, and Chandru and Geeta get married with everyone's blessings.
+On reaching Radha's home, Ram and Sita find that Radha has taken poison, and Sita makes Ram fill Radha's Maang with red Sindoor from Sita's box.
+Radha receives a promise from Sita to bring up baby Chandu as her son.
+After Ram has finished telling his story, Dr. Sinha and his wife apologize to Ram and Sita for the accusations, and Chandu and Geeta get married with everyone's blessings.